Henry Brougham, 1st Baron Brougham and Vaux: Family

 Brougham was said to be the father of writer Marie Blaze de Bury.
 Her last name was Stuart or Stewart and she was born in Oban, Scotland in 1813.
 She was sent to France when she was nine where she completed her education.

-Brougham married Mary Spalding (d.
-1865), daughter of Thomas Eden, and widow of John Spalding, MP, in 1821.
+Brougham married in 1821 Mary Anne Spalding (1785 - 1865), daughter of Thomas Eden, widow of John Spalding, MP, and mother of Marianne Spalding, wife of Sir Alexander Malet, 2nd Baronet, Envoy Extraordinary and Minister Plenipotentiary to German Confederation.
 They had two daughters, both of whom predeceased their parents, the latter one dying in 1839.

 Lord Brougham and Vaux died in May 1868 in Cannes, France, aged 89 and was buried in the Cimetière du Grand Jas.
 The cemetery is up to the present dominated by Brougham's statue, and he is honoured for his major role in building the city of Cannes.
 His hatchment is in Ninekirks, which was then the parish church of Brougham.

 The Barony of 1830 became extinct on his death, while he was succeeded in the Barony of 1860 according to the special remainder by his younger brother William Brougham.